parenthetical-e/noboard/README.md

 # details
 Tensorboard saves its data to a hidden away json file.
 You could parse that, for much the same effect.
 But the format is to me opaque and not documented.
 This library is a simpler answer that promises its data format is stable, and clear.

-I match the tensorboard SummayWriter API, as best I can, to make it easy to change between them.
+I match the tensorboard `tensorboard.SummaryWriter` interface, as best I can, to make it easy to change between them.

 # dependencies
 - python >= 3.6